scalabs/handbook/README.md

 ### Code reviews

 We base our code review strategy on Google's Engineering Practices Documentation, [see here for code reviews](https://github.com/google/eng-practices).
-Although we are a bit stricter with the code review time, where our goal is once to twice per day!
+Although we are a bit stricter with the code review frequency, where our goal is once to twice per day!

 ### Softare release process